Carol Moseley Braun: U.S. Ambassador to New Zealand and Samoa

 On October 8, 1999, President Clinton nominated Moseley Braun to be the United States Ambassador to New Zealand and Samoa.
 Although her nomination ran into token opposition from her old adversary, Jesse Helms, and from the senator who defeated her, Peter Fitzgerald, the Senate confirmed her on November 10, 1999, in a 96–2 vote.
-She served in that capacity until 2001.
+She served in these roles until 2001.

-Later political involvement
+2004 presidential campaign

+Exploratory committee and campaign launch

 Analysts had speculated that Moseley Braun was preparing for a potential run to reclaim her former Senate seat in the 2004 United States Senate election in Illinois.
 However, in January 2003, Braun decided against running for the U.S. Senate again.

-2004 presidential campaign

-Moseley Braun announced her intention to run for the Democratic Party presidential nomination in a February 18, 2003 speech at the University of Chicago Law School, launching an exploratory committee for the presidency.
+On February 18, 2003, she announced her intention to run for the Democratic Party presidential nomination, doing so in a speech delivered at the University of Chicago Law School.
+Braun thereafter launched an exploratory committee for a presidential campaign.
 She had, in the days leading up to this announcement, made her first campaign-season visits to the early primary and caucus states of New Hampshire, Iowa, and South Carolina.
-In her announcement speech Moseley Braun declared, "It's time to take the 'men only' sign off the White House door."
+In her announcement speech she declared, "It's time to take the 'men only' sign off the White House door."
+She joined an already sizable field of candidates for the Democratic nomination.